webix-hub/docs/data/api/refs/ui.resizer.md

 - api/link/ui.resizer_$height_other.md - current height of the view
 - api/link/ui.resizer_$scope_other.md - scope for resolving event and method names
 - api/link/ui.resizer_$setsize_other.md - sets the component size
-- api/link/ui.resizer_$skin_other.md - method, which will be called when skin defined
+- api/link/ui.resizer_$skin_other.md - the method which will be called when skin is defined
 - api/link/ui.resizer_$view_other.md - reference to top html element of the view
 - api/link/ui.resizer_$width_other.md - current width of the view
 - api/link/ui.resizer_config_other.md - all options from initial component configuration